British high-tech architecture: High Tech Buildings for leisure

-Wide span column-free dome, cuboid and pyramid shaped building envelopes provided flexibility for internal layout and use patterns.
+Wide span column-free dome, cuboid and pyramid-shaped building envelopes provided flexibility for internal layout and use patterns.
 Dutch architect Constant Nieuwenhuys in New Babylon, his long work including drawings and writings of 1959–1974 (not yet called High Tech), foresaw a fictitious world in which the pursuit of pleasure and play, rather than work, had become the mainstay of everyday life for the élite of society.

 UK Local Authorities in the 1970s, both at seaside locations and as a part of urban regeneration initiatives, sought to recreate the fun attractions of sun-bathing and swimming in artificially-created waves.
 Out-of-London UK architects Gillinson Barnett & Partners (Leeds), and Williamson Faulkner Brown Architects (Newcastle upon Tyne) were leaders in this form of design with schemes including Summerland in the Isle of Man (destroyed by fire two years after opening), Sun Centre Rhyl North Wales (now demolished), Oasis Leisure Centre Swindon, and Bletchley Leisure Centre in Milton Keynes (now demolished).
 Only the Oasis Leisure Centre remains as an example of this building type, although it is itself presently under threat of demolition.

-Industrial aesthetic (US also esthetic)
+Industrial aesthetic

 Factory-finished components, brought to site and bolted together, provided uniformity in appearance and standardisation which would allow components to be replaced or reconfigured.
 Typical of this design trend was the use of a Braithwaite water tank by the Smithsons in their designs for Hunstanton Secondary Modern School in Norfolk UK.